openmsi/openmsistream/openmsistream/services/README.md

 ### Preparing the environment (note for Windows)

-Issues with loading `.dll` files manifest differently when running `OpenMSIPython` code as Windows Services because Services run in `%WinDir%\System32` and don't read the same `PATH` locations as running interactively.
-Some workarounds are built into `OpenMSIPython` to mitigate these problems, but if you run into trouble with missing `.dll` files they can typically be resolved by copying those files into the `%WinDir%\System32` directory.
+Issues with loading `.dll` files manifest differently when running `OpenMSIStream` code as Windows Services because Services run in `%WinDir%\System32` and don't read the same `PATH` locations as running interactively.
+Some workarounds are built into `OpenMSIStream` to mitigate these problems, but if you run into trouble with missing `.dll` files they can typically be resolved by copying those files into the `%WinDir%\System32` directory.

 ### Setup and installation